8 Best Basketball Tryout Drills

 Preparation:

-The coach will throw the basketball from the free-throw line.
-The defensive players must immediately sprint out to cover the offensive players who are looking to grab an offensive rebound.
+• The defensive players must immediately cover the offensive players (who are looking to grab an offensive rebound).

-Instead of going after the basketball, the defence attempts to block the opposing players and prevent them from getting a rebound, ultimately making the ball bounce.
-If the defence succeeds, the drill is over.
-If the offence succeeds, they can attempt to score.
+• Instead of going after the basketball, the defence will attempt to block the opposing players and prevent them from getting a rebound, ultimately making the ball bounce.

 Looking For an Easier Way to Evaluate Basketball Players?